 Technical Training

 Financial Analysts work with a range of software and tools to perform daily tasks.
-This means that it’s important to know bookkeeping and accounting software like Quickbooks, SAP, Hyperion, or FreshBooks.
+This means that it’s important to know bookkeeping and accounting software like QuickBooks, SAP, Hyperion, or FreshBooks.
 In addition, some Financial Analysts work with SQL to communicate with databases.
 Other technical skills like knowledge of topics like financial modeling, corporate valuation, and SEC findings are also important skills for Financial Analysts.

 Most Financial Analysts also work with Microsoft Excel to create financial models.
-If you want to learn more about Excel, Noble Desktop’s Blog & Learn Excel page has over 40 articles on pertinent Excel topics, such as working with macros and the Excel skills most widely used by Accountants.
+If you want to learn more about Excel, Noble Desktop’s Blog & Learn Excel page has over 40 articles on pertinent Excel topics such as working with macros and the Excel skills most widely used by accountants.

 Financial Literacy

 Financial Analysts must know how to understand financial situations and the language used in them.
 Financial literacy plays a key role in facilitating this understanding.
-This may mean learning jargon and terminology like ROA, ROW, EPS, and YoY.
+This may mean learning jargon and terminology like ROA, ROE, EPS, and YoY.
 It also may involve studying the current investment market, financial current events, interest rates for lenders, and historical reports.
 The more literate you are on the language used in finance, the easier it will be to communicate with stakeholders and coworkers.

 Accounting Knowledge